AHolwell/HomeLINK/README.md

 I largely chose AWS to fit within the context of this being a technical test and the company's stack is AWS based.
 However a cloud based solution fits the needs of an IoT system by providing a lot of uptime reliability in the underlying infrastructure, as IoT devices can be in near constant connection.

-Further it provides easy scaling and just all the the other benefits of cloud computing.
+Further, it provides easy scaling, high connectivity and asynchronous functionality, all of which greatly benefit an IoT system

 ##### Storage - DynamoDB:

 I went with DynamoDB as my table storage.
-This is based off the assumption that this is oft changed data, but not streamed data, as well as the assumption we'll want to store different fields for different devices.
-It plays well with frequent access and the non-relational structure allows for as many fields unique to devices as we want without heavily impacting performance.
+This is based off the assumption that this is regularly changed data, but not streamed data, as well as the assumption we'll want to store different fields for different devices.
+It handles frequent access well and the non-relational structure allows for as many fields unique to devices as we want without heavily impacting performance.

-Further key-value pair is a natural fit for the data - users with different device IDs.
-Playing into the first assumption, I didnt want to enforce unique device Ids between users, hence a range and hash key (user id and device key) was a natural fit.
+Further key-value pair is a natural fit for the data - users with different device IDs, each potentially associated with different field types.
+Playing into the first assumption, I didn't want to enforce unique device Ids between users, hence a range and hash key (user id and device key) was a natural fit.

+Given the project's small scale, all data is stored in a single DynamoDB table, though if it were to massively scale there is an argument for different tables for different device categories.

 ##### Compute - API Gateway + Lambdas

 Each endpoint only needs to run a small bit of logic, validate the request and execute the change in the database.
 Such small snippets are perfect for lambdas.
 Further the asyncrhnous, idempotent, and scalable nature of lambdas is a good fit for the IoT environment.

-Not to imply lambdas are inherently idempotent, but they can be, and these ones are.

 Further a RESTful API through API Gateway was a suitable approach for the asynchronous communication and operations.